D3strukt0r/CraftCMS-Svelte-Blueprint/.github/CONTRIBUTING.md

 ### Full example

-Here’s an example workflow for a project `theproject` hosted on Github, which is currently in version 1.3.x.
+Here’s an example workflow for a project `theproject` hosted on GitHub, which is currently in version 1.3.x.
 Your username is `yourname` and you’re submitting a basic bugfix.

 #### Preparing your Fork

-* Click ‘Fork’ on Github, creating e.g. `yourname/theproject`.
+* Click ‘Fork’ on GitHub, creating e.g. `yourname/theproject`.
 * Clone your project: `git clone git@github.com:yourname/theproject`.
 * `cd theproject`
 * Create and activate a virtual environment.